Frequently Asked Questions by Parents

 Do you celebrate birthdays during the camp?

 Absolutely!
 We know how important birthdays are, and especially so if it’s the first time the children are celebrating it away from home.
-Please contact the Camp Direction if you’d like to leave a gift to be given to your child on their special day.
-We’ll organise cakes, balloons and sing happy birthday in the dining room.

 What clothes does my child need to bring?